DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="1600" height="1000" alt="Select restart again" src="https://github.com/user-attachments/assets/ee7ab62c-3e4b-4bdd-bb1a-1d0f0f70130c" />

-Select yes to restart the Client-1 VM.
-After completing this step we will now log into Client-1 to open powershell and run ipconfig /all.
+Select yes to restart the Client-1 VM, after completing this step we will now log into Client-1 to open powershell and run ipconfig /all.
 To have access to Client-1 you will need to copy the public IP Address and paste it to remote desktop.